-Scones are one of my favorite things to eat and bake.
+Scones are one of my favorite things to eat and bake

-They are not hard to make, and the ingredients are simple everyday staples, but it's all about the details: cold ingredients, working the dough as little as possible, correct oven temperature, etc.
+But it's all in the details: cold ingredients, working the dough as little as possible, correct oven temperature and other similar minutiae.

 Scones with added fruit are a great way to start the day, beautiful for a brunch table or an afternoon snack with your favorite cup of whatever you drink.
-Coffee for me, please and thank you.

-Tips for making scones
+Top Tips for Scones

-- A rather high oven.
-They need that extra heat to rise however they can despite all that butter and cream.
-And if you forgot to turn the oven on before you start mixing, please don't leave the baking sheet with the cut scones waiting on the counter.
+- A rather high oven: they need that extra heat (and baking powder) to rise.
+And if by any chance you forgot to turn the oven on before you start mixing, please don’t leave the baking sheet with the cut scones waiting on the counter.
 Put them in the fridge or freezer for the ten or fifteen minutes it takes for the oven to reach its temperature.

 Ingredient list